One of the most common questions I'm asked about newly hatched chicks is: "When can I start giving them treats?".

 Again, feed in moderation - too much protein is not good for hatchlings.
 A teaspoon per four chicks, once a week, is more than enough.

-For more detailed information about why sunflower seeds are so good for all your flock, see this page.
+For more detailed information about why sunflower seeds are so good for all your flock, and how to grow them, see this page.

 Chicks love fruit and veg, and they're generally healthy options for treats.
 If they're ripe and soft, it's fine to feed them whole and allow the chicks to peck, but anything hard needs to be chopped into small pieces.